jtlaurel/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-We can see that while the averages stayed the same the median of the imputed data was different increased to match the mean.
-This is demonstrated in the histograms as well, as we can see a larger portion of the histogram has shifted higher.
+We can see that while the averages stayed the same, the median of the imputed data was different and increased to match the mean.
+This is demonstrated in the histograms as well, as we can see a larger portion of the imputed histogram has shifted higher.

 ## Are there differences in activity patterns between weekdays and weekends?

 ### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
 We begin by  using the ```weekdays``` function in order to find the day of the week for each date.
-We append this to the data frame using cbind to make the data frame reflect this.
+We append this to the data frame using ```cbind``` to make the data frame reflect this.

 ```r
 day <- weekdays(actcombined$date)